A Topological Data Analysis Study on Murine Pulmonary Arterial Trees with Pulmonary Hypertension: Introduction

-\textbf{Persistent homology}\footnote{This article is intended for readers with and without a background in persistent homology and TDA.
-Therefore we include an Appendix defining common terms all highlighted in italics first time they are mentioned} refers to a TDA technique wherein combinatorial structures are successively built from a data set, and their \emph{homology} is used to define descriptors of the shape of the data.
+\textbf{Persistent homology} refers to a TDA technique wherein combinatorial structures are successively built from a data set, and their \emph{homology} is used to define descriptors of the shape of the data.
 These novel techniques have been used to analyze the arterial networks in the brain \cite{Bendich16} and bronchial networks \cite{Belchi18}, but to our knowledge, this study is the first to use persistent homology to characterize pulmonary arterial networks.
 Bendich et al. \cite{Bendich16} analyze human brain arterial trees generated from a tube-tracking segmentation algorithm on magnetic resonance images (MRI).
-Using these trees, they compute degree-0 persistent homology and find it strongly correlated with age, while degree-1 persistent homology correlates strongly with sex.
-In \cite{Belchi18}, persistent homology compares airway CT images from healthy and chronic obstructive pulmonary disease (COPD) patients.
-This study found that degree-0 persistent homology can distinguish the patient groups, while degree-2 persistent homology only can distinguish inspiration and expiration.
+They find that the 0--dimensional persistence correlates strongly with age, and dimension one with sex.

+Persistent homology is also used to compare airway CT images from healthy and chronic obstructive pulmonary disease (COPD) patients \cite{Belchi18}.
+This study found that 0--dimensional persistent homology can distinguish the patient groups, while 2--dimensional persistent homology only detects inspiration and expiration.

-Motivated by these studies, we compute persistent homology from labeled spatial trees extracted from micro-CT images.
-We compute the degree-0 persistent homology of these trees using a \emph{height filtration} in 3 dimensions in the forward and reverse directions (resulting in 6 applications of filtration per spatial tree).
-We compute the total persistence in each direction, known as the \emph{directional complexity}, and we compare these values between control and HPH networks.
+Motivated by these studies, we use persistent homology with labeled spatial trees extracted from micro-CT images.
+We compute the 0--dimensional persistent homology with respect to the \emph{height filtration} in $\mathbf{R}^3$ in the forward and reverse directions.
+As a result we get six persistence diagrams per spatial tree and the total persistence in each direction, known as the \emph{directional complexity}.
+These numerical values provide a way to compare control and HPH networks.
+For example, we find that tree depth is larger in the HPH trees, directional complexity correlates with the branch count, and that the left and dorsal complexities are lower in HPH.